Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * For `ISensor`s, wrap them in a `StackingSensor` (which is also an `ISensor`).
   Generally, this should happen in the `CreateSensor()` method of your `SensorComponent`.

+Note that stacking currently only supports for vector observations; stacking for visual observations is not supported.

 #### Vector Observation Summary & Best Practices